 Would you like to approach contemporary art with your students?
-Guided tours led by a boussole (a guide specialised in history of art) are addressed to students from 12 years old, accompanied by their teacher.
+Guided tours led by art educators are addressed to students from 12 years old, accompanied by their teacher.
 This tour can be prepared beforehand with the teachers and adapted to the age and expertise of each class.

 Creative and educational workshops

 Conceived as both pedagogical and artistic tools, the workshop modules developed by the mediation team are structured around four major themes: image, narrative, body and space.

 Each exhibition hosted by the Center will be an opportunity to explore these concepts, using the works presented and the artists’ work as a reference, so that the students (in groups or individually) can create an artistic proposal: a story, a stop-motion film, a set design, a costume or a temporary exhibition.

 These workshops are free upon reservation (at least one week in advance) via the email address email@example.com or by phone at 022 329 18 42.

 The workshops last between two and four hours depending on the possibilities of the class group and are available from Monday to Friday between 8:00 and 18:00.

 Four themes, a thousand possibility: image, narrative, body and space